-Starting a business is not a comfortable path, especially for those have no previous experience.
+Starting a business is not a comfortable path, especially for those who have no previous experience.
 Do you remember the scary “8 out of 10 startups die” line?
-Everyone knows that still nowadays the startup scene is blooming.
+Everyone knows that still nowadays the startup scene is booming.
 Why?
 Because many people want to be free and independent.

 It sounds a bit…plain and simple (in theory), yeah.
 And that’s the point: there are no unclimbable walls or something along your way.
 Surely, all three points are not easy to do, but they are not impossible either.